KitsuneTech-com/Velox-MVA/README.md

 Velox Client is a JavaScript/ECMAScript library that provides classes that facilitate communication with Velox API endpoints, building and sending requests and receiving and parsing the responses.
 This eliminates the need to build Fetch API or XMLHttpRequest calls directly; these are built into and invoked by the Velox Client classes themselves.
-Used in combination with Velox API and Velox Server, queries to the underlying data source can be handled simplyby writing a short query definition on the backend, and a JavaScript routine on the front end referencing the endpoint created.
+Used in combination with Velox API and Velox Server, queries to the underlying data source can be handled simply by writing a short query definition on the backend, and a JavaScript routine on the front end referencing the endpoint created.

 ## Licensing